An amazing community of creatives works on crowdspring.

 They’ve designed logos for companies in virtually every country of the world and in most languages spoken on Earth.

-Here’s what we’ve learned over the past 10 years working with our community of designers, about great looking custom logos:
+Here’s what we’ve learned over the past 10 years working with our community of designers, about great looking custom logo design:

 1. A GOOD LOGO SHOULD BE STRONG/BALANCED

 A logotype is an icon, whether it’s made up of just text or just a graphic symbol, or both of those elements.

 It should reflect your company – its heart and soul – its personality.
 Keep your audience and products/services in mind because you want your logo to reflect your business.

 Favor logos that have a strong, balanced look.

 A complex logo will be difficult to print and reproduce and may not fully engage your audience.

 Take a moment and think about brands that are successful and/or famous.
 Most likely, you’ve thought of companies like Nike, Apple, Volkswagen, Target, McDonald’s, etc.

 What do they all have in common?
 They all have logos that are simple and easily recognized when printed by themselves, and when printed in solid black and white.